 Control | Greater control over order execution | Limited control; relies on market maker quotes |

-Risk Management | Investor bears full responsibility | Counterparty risk exists |
+Risk Management | Varies depending on the exchange and instrument | Counterparty risk exists |

 Minimum Investment | Varies depending on exchange and instrument | It may be lower than exchange-listed instruments |